Rubondo Island National Park

 Bandas

-Located about two kilometers from the Park headquarters with 1 unit of well-maintained uniport with triple beds inside/self-contained and 5 double bedrooms all self-contained with hot shower service.
+Located about two kilometers from the Park headquarters, with one well-maintained unit with triple beds inside/self-contained and five double bedrooms, all self-contained with hot shower service.
 Maximum capacity 13 pax per night.

 Rest House

-The rest house is owned by TANAPA and is located about two kilometers from Park headquarters with 2 singles, 1 triple beds room, and 1 double bed sized room all being self-contained with a TV and hot shower.
-The maximum/full capacity is 7 pax per night.
+The rest house is owned by TANAPA and is located about 2 kilometers from the Park headquarters.
+It has two single rooms, one triple room, and one double room, all self-contained with a TV and hot showers.
+The maximum/full capacity is seven pax per night.

 Youth hostel

 Located at the park headquarters.
-Capacity 36 persons (16 boys, 16 girls, and two rooms with double beds to accommodate 4 teachers.)
+Capacity 36 persons (16 boys, 16 girls, and two rooms with double beds to accommodate four teachers)

 Resting shelters

-Four resting shelters are located at bandas facing a magnificent view of the lake where visitors rest while enjoying the lake breeze during the day.
+Four resting shelters are located at bandas overlooking the lake, where visitors can relax and enjoy the breeze during the day.

 Dining and Kitchen

-A well-maintained and fully equipped facility consisting of a dining and kitchen owned by the park, all visitors are advised to bring in some foodstuffs while the park provides kitchen and dining facilities.
-Note that, the place is self-catering.
+A well-maintained, fully equipped facility with a park-owned kitchen and dining area.
+All visitors are advised to bring their own food, as the park provides a kitchen and dining facilities.
+Note that the place is self-catering.

 Campfire

-The dining/kitchen facility faces a fireplace where the fire is normally lit for visitors to stay nearby during evening times while enjoying their barbecue and drinks.
+The dining/kitchen facility faces a fireplace, which is typically lit for visitors to stay nearby in the evening while enjoying their barbecue and drinks.

 Shop

-One shop is owned by TANAPA Rubondo staff located at Park headquarters and sells some household items and beverages for both staff and visitor use.
+One shop, owned by TANAPA Rubondo staff and located at the Park headquarters, sells household items and beverages for staff and visitor use.

 Tanzania Travel Tips